 Health and care

-Digital health is undergoing rapid transformation and BCS, as the professional body for IT, is committed to supporting the establishment of recognised professional standards in this sector.
-This will enable and empower digital health professionals to mitigate risks and provide secure, insight-driven data to improve patient care.
+Digital health is undergoing rapid change and BCS, as the professional body for IT, is committed to supporting the establishment of regulated professional standards in this sector.

 Tech and society

 From cyber security, through to online safety, technology affects us all.
 BCS policy looks at the wider uses of technology.
 As a charity, as well as the professional body for IT, our aim is to make IT good for society.